September 12, 2021

 My brothers and sisters, this ought not to be so.
 Just as a fig tree can’t produce olives and the same spring can’t produce both salt water and fresh, what we say and what we do needs to align with who we are, and whose we are.

 Jesus died to save us from our sins.
-He died to free us from speaking evil about our brothers and sisters.
+He died to free us from speaking evil to or about our brothers and sisters.
 He rose again to conquer all death – physical and spiritual – to save us from our own toxic tongues.
 And here’s the Good News: whatever damage we’ve caused, whatever hurt we have inflicted, forgiveness and mercy are available to us in Jesus Christ our Lord.
 Repent, and believe the Gospel.
 In Jesus Christ, your sins are forgiven.
 In Jesus Christ, my sins are forgiven.

 Barbara Brown Taylor, Feasting on the Word Year B, Vol. 4, 65.